 All these companies have one thing in common.
 They seek to improve their user experience.
 They can only improve the experience by having real world testers or raters look at the actual content, and rate the content based on the carefully crafted guidelines.
 This data definitely improves services and ads for the best user experience possible.
 Google, Facebook, and Instagram know that it would be impossible to create this experience without its social media and website raters.

-Many of you are aware of the fact that IT companies like Microsoft, Yahoo and Google use complicated and complex algorithms for their services.
+There’s something called the Global Search Engine Evolution and many of you are aware of the fact that IT companies like Microsoft, Yahoo and Google use complicated and complex algorithms for their services.
 In many cases these methods are not effective all the time and sometimes give users wrong search results.
 For this reason these systems require constant human assessment to rate results for usefulness.
 Using human input from thousands of raters companies can create better code to search information on the Web or test new services or products before releasing them to public.
 And this is the main reason why IT companies hire hundreds of human raters from all over the world.
 Can you imagine what amount of money is circulating only in this very narrow segment?

-Google and other IT companies do not hire directly but outsource this business to its vendors like Leapforce and Lionbridge.
+Google and other IT companies do not hire directly but outsource this business to its vendors like Appen and Lionbridge.
 This job comes under different names – search engine evaluator, rater, Internet assessor or social media assessor.

 As many services of Google are localized for each country of its presence, applying to this position is only possible if person knows the language, culture peculiarity of users of local searching system.
 Typically position is opened for bilingual candidates, but there are vacancies only for English speakers.